oroinc/documentation/commerce/frontstore_guide/previously_purchased/index.rst

 Previously Purchased Products
 =============================

 The Previously Purchased Products page displays the products that were recently purchased by customer users.
-In the front store, this page is nested under the **Previous Purchased** section of the **Account** menu.
+In the storefront, this page is nested under the **Previous Purchased** section of the **Account** menu.

 .. image:: /frontstore_guide/img/previously_purchased/PreviouslyPurchased.png

-.. note:: The Previously Purchased section of the front store can be enabled or disabled by the website administrator depending on the business and website requirements.
+.. note:: The Previously Purchased section of the storefront can be enabled or disabled by the website administrator depending on the business and website requirements.

 From the Previously Purchased section, you can: